tenapato/NDFALambda/README.md

 is accepted or rejected.

 ## Notes:
+- All automata files **must** be saved in the following folder:

+      ./automataFiles

 - Programm will first ask if you want help:

       Would you like help? (y/n)